xrdocs/design/_blogs/2022-12-01-cst-srv6-addition.md

 Flex-Algo use case we will have a single locator configured for each Flex-Algo, although more locators can be configured as needed.
 The unode behavior is set to psp-usd which performs penultimate-segment-popping and ultimate-segment-decapsulation.
 See RFC 8986 for more information on these behaviors.

+Locators are used to allocate both static and dynamic /64 SIDs used for services and link adjacency SIDs.
+The SIDs used for dynamic allocation are in the *e0000-ffff* range in bits 48-63 of the IPv6 address.

 In this case the locator value is assigned based on the following as identified in the addressing section: